 If you have complications in your pregnancy, you may be seen more often.
-And if your baby hasn’t been born after 41 weeks of pregnancy, you will have another appointment at the antenatal clinic to check your and your baby’s wellbeing and discuss your options.
+And if your baby hasn’t been born after 41 weeks of pregnancy, you may have another appointment at the antenatal clinic to check your and your baby’s wellbeing and discuss your options.

 If you have problems in pregnancy

 If your problem is not urgent, please contact the Maternity Helpline on 020 8510 5955 (10am-6pm, 7 days a week); an experienced midwife will be on hand to assist you.

 - any bleeding from the vagina after your pregnancy has been confirmed